MuKnSys/state-channels/release/1/README.txt

-This first release of the state channel library (and of an example that enables seeing it in action) is meant to release a first version of a state channel-based micropayment class, that works on top of a com layer like LibP2P.
+This first release of the state channel library (and of an example that enables seeing it in action) is meant to release a first version of a state channel-based micropayment class, that works on top of LibP2P.

-In its simplest incarnation, it is based on a simple server that receives and broadcasts the received messages to all connected hosts.

-It contains a clean and complete implementation of the main loop in Javascript, plus the interfaces that are needed to plug the library to the communication layer and to the main loop ; this interfaces remain the same when we will reimplement the communication layer on top of LibP2P.
+It contains a clean and complete implementation of the main loop in Javascript, plus the interfaces that are needed to plug the library to the LibP2P-based communication layer and to the main loop.

 2) Installation